gvegayon/documentation-public/discovery_user_guide.md

 ## Logging in
 You can access the test cluster at the hostname `discovery.usc.edu`.
 Authentication should be the same as `hpc-login3.usc.edu`.

+As a reminder, you will need an ssh client.
+Most operating systems have a built-in ssh client.
+Mac and Linux machines have 'terminal' while Windows has one in the 'Command Prompt' utility.
+If your computer does not have an ssh client you can install one such as PuTTY.

+After opening the command line utility for your operating system type

+    ssh <user_name>@discovery.usc.edu

+where `<user_name>` is your USC NetID (your email address without "@usc.edu").
+If this is your first time logging in you may see scary looking message asking if you trust this host.
+Type 'yes' (or similar) to continue.
+You will then be prompted for your password.
+Enter your USC NetID password (the one you use for other USC services).

+**Note:** They may be **no** visual feedback as you enter your password.
+This is a security feature designed to obscure your password and is expected.

+After entering your password you will then be prompted for Duo authentication.
+Select your preferred Duo method.
+If you have none set up, you can create one by following along with ITS's documentation here: https://itservices.usc.edu/duo/

 If you encounter issues connecting to `discovery` while off campus, it may be necessary to first connect to a VPN.
 Please see this page for information on setting it up: https://itservices.usc.edu/vpn/.

 ## Storing data